SURFnet/eduxchange-eu-tech-docs/connecting-ooapi.endpoints.md

 Eduxchange utilizes a subset of the OOAPI specification.
 The specific parts that need to be implemented are detailed in the Eduxchange profile \[LINK\].

-## Steps to Implement an OOAPI Endpoint
+## Steps to Implement the required OOAPI Endpoint

 - Some institutions may already have an OOAPI endpoint for other use cases.
 If so, a significant portion of the work might already be completed.